 I imagine she’ll want to wait to put it out there until she’s got a CD release show lined up.
 So look for that one early in the new year, probably.

-once my work is done there, the plan is to plow straight into finishing up YEAR OF THE SLEEPWALK. it’s about time that thing got all its loose ends tied up. i’d say, “expect it to emerge sometime in the spring,” but every time i try to carve out a timeline for something it seems to blow up in my face. maybe i should start wearing a protective mask.
+Once my work is done there, the plan is to dive straight into finishing up YEAR OF THE SLEEPWALK.
+It’s about time that thing got all its loose ends tied up.
+I’d say, “expect it to emerge sometime in the spring,” but every time I try to carve out a timeline for something it seems to blow up in my face.
+Maybe I should start wearing a protective mask.

 At least there’s no shortage of stuff to work on.
 Between SLEEPWALK, Zara’s album, the next Papa Ghostface album, THE ANGLE OF BEST DISTANCE (remember that thing?), a second collection of out-takes and misfits, a projected album of songs that return to the “avoid repetition and anything that resembles a conventional song structure at all costs” way of writing, getting back to working on Ron’s next album in the new year, whatever happens next with the O-L West, and whatever else might pop up along the way, I’ve got my hands pretty full.

 I wonder what the Vegas odds are on which albums get finished first…